The History of Peter Criss’ Post-Kiss Solo Career

 Since what appears to be his final split with Kiss, Criss has largely kept a low profile.
 After at least a few years of rumors and promises, in July 2007 he finally released his fourth post-Kiss solo LP, One for All.
 Composed almost entirely of collaborations between Criss and former bandmate Mike McLaughlin, One for All is easily his most laid-back album to date.
 Acoustic guitars and soft ballads dominate the record, with barely any attempt made to placate Kiss fans hoping for anything like "Baby Driver," or even the more up-tempo songs from Criss’ 1978 solo album for that matter.

 Criss' long-promised autobiography followed in 2012.
-He then appeared -- but didn't perform -- with the other original members of Kiss during their 2014 induction into the Rock and Roll Hall of Fame.
+He then appeared – but didn't perform – with the other original members of Kiss during their 2014 induction into the Rock and Roll Hall of Fame.
 Hopes for a larger reunion were dashed, however, when the honor devolved into an online shouting match between Criss and his former bandmates.
-Criss remains a solo artist.
+Criss retired from solo performances in 2017.